Category: ALONZO MANN HOAX

 Has Audio

-A F F I D A V I T IN THE STATE OF TENNESSEE, COUNTY OF SULLIVAN The undersigned, being duly sworn, deposes as follows: My name is Alonzo McClendon Mann.
+Date: March 4, 1982 Location: State of Tennessee, County of Sullivan AFFIDAVIT In the State of Tennessee, County of Sullivan.
+The undersigned, being duly sworn, deposes as follows: My name is Alonzo McClendon Mann.
 I am 83 years old.
-I was born near Memphis Tennessee, on August 8, 1898.
+I was born near Memphis, Tennessee, on August 8, 1898.
 My father was Alonzo Mann, who was born in Germany.
 My mother was Hattie McClendon Mann.
-When I was a small boy my family moved to Atlanta where I spent most of my life.
-In 1913 I was the office boy for Leo M. Frank, who ran the National Pencil Co.
-That was the
+When I was a small boy my family moved to Atlanta, where I spent most of my life.
+In 1913 I was the office boy for Leo M. Frank, who ran the National Pencil Company.

 Has Audio